ModelChecker/moxi-mc-flow/README.md

 # IlToBtor2Python

-Repository for python translators from nuXmv to MCIL to BTOR2 and their witnesses.
+Repository for python translators from SMV to MoXI to BTOR2 and their witnesses.

 ## Translation
 To translate, use the `translate.py` script.
 For example: